traex/ExpandableLayout/README.md

 ```

-### ExpandableLayoutItem && ExpandableLayoutItem
+#### ExpandableLayoutItem && ExpandableLayoutItem

-You can use ExapandableLayout in an `ExpandableLayoutItem` with `ExpandableLayoutItem` as row :
+You can use ExapandableLayout in an `ExpandableLayoutListView` with `ExpandableLayoutItem` as row :

 ExpandableLayoutItem
 ``` xml